What is a Presence Scheduler?

 Remote worker schedule

-A remote worker sets their presence scheduler for 8am-5pm with a 12-1pm lunch break.
-Their Slack stays green during those hours, goes away during lunch, and stays away after 5pm.
+A remote worker sets their presence scheduler for 8am to 5pm with a 12 to 1pm lunch break.
+Their Slack stays green during working hours, transitions to away during lunch, and stays away after 5pm.
+No device needs to be running for this to work.

 Flexible hours